-The Super Bowl has arrived and the Pro Football Hall of Fame Selection Committee will soon be selecting the 2015 Hall of Fame Class.
-This year 3 candidates with strong ties to the Pittsburgh Steelers are finalists and they are Kevin Greene, Tony Dungy and of course Jerome Bettis.
+15 Jerome Bettis highlights taken from throughout the legendary Steelers running back’s career show just why the Pro Football Hall of Fame Selection Committee was right to include the Bus in the 2015 Hall of Fame Class.
+That year 3 candidates with strong ties to the Pittsburgh Steelers were finalists and they are Kevin Greene, Tony Dungy and of course Jerome Bettis.

-- While most of Steelers Nation would be perfectly happy to see Dungy and Greene elected, Bettis is the one we care about.
+- While most of Steelers Nation would be perfectly happy to see Dungy and Greene elected, Bettis is the one we cared about.

 - I. Bettis Best Game Ever